Skip Navigation

 Photo Credit:

 Olvera Street is one of the oldest streets in Los Angeles.
-This historic district is located in downtown Los Angeles, as part of the El Pueblo de Los Angeles Historic Monument.
-Dating all the way back to 1930, Olvera Street pays homage to the deeply rooted Mexican heritage of Los Angeles.
+This historic district is in downtown Los Angeles as part of the El Pueblo de Los Angeles Historic Monument.
+Dating back to 1930, Olvera Street pays homage to the deeply rooted Mexican heritage of Los Angeles.

-The street offers a block of the long narrow, tree-shaded, brick-lined market-style shopping areas with old structures, painted stalls, street vendors, cafes, restaurants and gift shops to explore.
+It feels like a romantic “Old Los Angeles” landmark, hosting a block of extended narrow, tree-shaded, brick-lined market-style shopping areas with old structures, painted stalls, street vendors, cafes, restaurants and gift shops to explore.

 Nearest Station